eschuman20/dataviz-project-repo/README.md

 ## Sketches

 This is an outline of my proposed viz.
+There will be four visualizations all connected to each other through interaction.
+A menu will exist on the side to show different statistics on the graphs (for example change from goals to shots on target)
 ![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/outline.png)

 ## Prototypes

-I’ve created a couple proofs of concept visualizations of this data.
+I’ve created a couple proof of concept visualizations of this data.

 This one shows goals scorers and the number of goals they scored over time.
 [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/GoalsOverTime.png)](https://vizhub.com/eschuman20/goalscorersovertime)